 In the main analysis, we assumed that cases occurred while employed if the death date preceded or equaled the termination date.
 In the sensitivity analysis we assumed that a case occurred while employed if the death date was within a week of the termination date.
-That is, we assumed that all the cases whose exit dates preceded their death dates by as much a week were misclassified as not employed at death when they were in fact employed.
+That is, we assumed that all the cases whose exit dates preceded their death dates by no more than one week were misclassified as not employed at death when they were in fact employed (see eTable 1).

-Sensitivity analyses complementing Tables 3 and 4 are presented in eTables 2 and 3, respectively.
-Table 3 in the main body presented hazard ratio estimates for the temporally restricted outcome of suicide within five years of termination.
-In eTable 2, we repeated the analysis with follow-up through the administrative end date.
-The case count increased by about 15%, comparing unrestricted to the temporally restricted follow-up.
+Sensitivity analyses in which follow-up was restricted to five years after worker exit are presented in eTable 2.
 The point estimates and overall shape of the associations remained approximately the same.
 Table 4 presented hazard ratio estimates for the combined outcome of suicide and fatal overdose in the sub-cohort.
 In the sensitivity analysis presented in eTable 3, we estimated hazard ratios for the combined outcome in the full cohort.
 The shape of the exposure-outcome relationship remained approximately the same.

-To better understand the shape of the exposure-outcome relationship, we fitted models which included a restricted penalized spline function (df=4) of continuous age at termination.2 To fit these splines and compute hazard ratio estimates, we assumed that the log-hazard ratio associated with age a termination was constant for those who left work at 55 or older, conditioning on all other covariates.
-To complement the analyses for categorical age at termination presented in the main body, we fitted these models for suicide within five years of termination (eFigure 8) and for the combined outcome of suicide and fatal overdose in the UAW-GM Sub-Cohort (eFigure 9).
-Hazard ratio estimates from the splined models were consistent with those from the categorical models.
-Age at termination was positively associated with suicide within five years of termination in both the full cohort and sub-cohort (eFigure 8).
-The risks were most elevated for those who left work between the ages of 30 and 39; they were lowest for those who left work before 30.
-The hazard ratio estimates from the splined models for the combined outcome of suicide and fatal overdose were higher than they were for suicide alone (eFigure 9).
-When follow-up is unrestricted, the hazard ratio estimates for those who left work at younger ages is significantly above the null.
+To better understand the shape of the exposure-outcome relationship, we fitted models which included a restricted penalized spline function (df=4) of continuous age at termination.2 To fit these splines and compute hazard ratio estimates, we assumed that the log-hazard associated with age at termination was constant for those who left work at 55 or older, conditioning on all other covariates.
+To complement the analyses for categorical age at termination presented in the main body, we fitted these models for suicide and for the combined outcome of suicide and fatal overdose (eFigure 5).

 Competing risks

-A competing risks analysis of age at leaving work on suicide was performed on a similar subset of the UAW-GM cohort and compared to cause-specific analyses.
-(The code for this analysis is stored in a Github repository, with access available upon request.)
-The objective was to account for the increasing risk of mortality due to other causes in an aging cohort.
-This analysis was based on 33,406 subjects in the UAW-GM.
-Mortality records were obtained through 2010.
-Subjects entered follow-up upon leaving work and followed until they experienced the event of interest (suicide; n = 285), the competing risk (cancer mortality; n = 5,364) or censoring by another mortality event (n = 15,819) or the end of administrative follow-up (n = 11,036).
-The exposure of interest was worker exit before 55 years of age (n = 21,232).
+A competing risks analysis of age at leaving work on suicide was performed to account for the increasing risk of mortality due to other causes in an aging cohort.
+As in the categorical models presented in the main body, subjects entered follow-up upon leaving work and were followed until they experienced the event of interest (suicide; n = 158), the competing risk (mortality due to cancer, n = 3,101), censoring by another mortality event (n = 7,805), or the end of/loss to follow-up (n = 8,214).
+The exposure of interest was age at worker exit.